Getting Started with Metadata

 Maintenance

-Using the bin icon next to the removed definition forces purging metadata definition from your existing resources.
+Click Purge to force complete removal of a metadata definition from your existing resources.
 Purging metadata definition is an asynchronous operation and it takes time to be executed.
 You will be notified once it's done in the notifications center in your dashboard.

 Support for Metadata purging is currently available for: